t-beigbeder/otvl_blog/README.md

-This repository is used to publish blogs and associated code
+This repository is used to publish blog articles and associated code.